 After you install the software, all you need to do is select the .doc or .docx files you want to convert, click File Converter in the right-click menu and select To Pdf

-It shows you the conversion status with progress bar.
+It shows you the conversion status with the progress bar.

 Note that this program can convert many file formats to different output formats.
 You can configure the presets and output format in the File Converter Settings window.